airctic/icevision/README.md

   of creating your own parser.
 Please, consider sharing it with the whole community.

-**2- A Universal Adapter to different DL Libraries:**
+**2- A Universal Adapter to different DL Libraries**

-A.  Mantisshrimp provides a universal adapter that allows you to hook up
-    your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API,
+* Mantisshrimp provides a universal adapter that allows you to hook up your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API.
-B.  Our library allows you to choose one of the public implementations
-    of a given model, plug it in mantisshrimp model adapter, and seamlessly train your model,
+* Our library allows you to choose one of the public implementations of a given model, plug it in mantisshrimp model adapter, and seamlessly train your model.
-C.  As a bonus, our library even allows to experiment with another DL
+* As a bonus, our library even allows to experiment with another DL library.
-    library.
 Our tutorials have several examples showing you how to train a given model using both fastai and Pytorch Lightning libraries side by side.